 Bare Metal Recovery

-Where Backup & Recovery options are not present on your N-sight RMM dashboard, this means you will now need to use Cove.
+If Backup & Recovery options are not present in your N-sight RMM, you need to use Cove.

 To start a 30-day free trial of Cove, click the app switcher in the Product bar, and select Cove Data Protection (Cove).